r24zeng/Bootcamp-web-backend/README.md

 # DevCamper API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend API for Bootcamp application, which is a bootcamp directory website

+## APIs
+Check dc.postman_collection.json in root directory.

 ## Usage
 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own